 Harvard Medical School

-Dr. Corey is also a professor of neurobiology at Harvard Medical School.
+Dr. Corey is also the Bertarelli Professor of Translational Medical Science at Harvard Medical School.

 When David Corey entered Amherst College he had one focus: physics.
 Entranced by what he saw as its elegant simplicity, Corey marveled at the power of physics to describe complex phenomena with a few equations.
 With a special interest in electronics, Corey was preparing himself for a career as a physicist.